 And while there may be a risk of making your voice too poetic (as mentioned above), this sort of cross-genre study can help fiction writers find or develop more balance in their voice.
 Folarin, for example, noted that his practice with poetry didn’t just make his prose better; it allowed him to completely renegotiate his relationship with language.
 “Before, language had been something that I simply used,” he said.
 “But after that deep engagement with poetry… I began to inhabit language in a way that I hadn’t before.”
 Moving to that level of familiarity with language, where it no longer feels like a tool but more like part of your own body, does wonders for your ability to express complex ideas in ways that are simultaneously beautiful, clear, and concise.

 I’ll be the first to admit that this list is hardly exhaustive, but to this point in my career as both an editor and a writer myself, these are the tips I’ve found to be most helpful.
 What techniques do you follow when trying to balance imagery and clarity in your writing?
 Share with us @PhoebeJournal.
 We’d love to hear your thoughts!

-is phoebe’s assistant fiction editor and a second-year fiction candidate in George Mason University’s creative writing MFA program.
+is phoebe’s fiction editor and a third-year fiction candidate in George Mason University’s creative writing MFA program.
 He typically writes satire and dystopian works, but his mind’s also been known to jump to places far beyond those genres.
-His work is published or forthcoming in McSweeney’s, Slackjaw, Weekly Humorist, SPANK the CARP, and Points in Case.
+His work is published in McSweeney’s, Liquid Imagination, Blue Lake Review, Defenestration, and Slackjaw.
 When he’s not writing, Kevin is usually guilt-tripping himself for browsing social media instead of writing.